httpwg/http-extensions/draft-ietf-httpbis-cdn-loop.md

 ~~~

-Note that the pseudonym syntax does not allow whitespace, DQUOTE or any of the characters
+Note that the pseudonym syntax does not allow whitespace, DQUOTE, or any of the characters
 "(),/:;<=>?@[\]{}".
-See {{!RFC7230}}, Section 3.2.6.
+See Section 3.2.6 of {{!RFC7230}}.
 Likewise, note the rules for when parameter
-values need to be quoted in {{!RFC7231}}, Section 3.1.1.
+values need to be quoted in Section 3.1.1 of {{!RFC7231}}.

 The effectiveness of this mechanism relies on all intermediaries preserving the header field, since
 removing (or allowing it to be removed, e.g., by customer configuration) would prevent downstream
 CDNs from using it to detect looping.
 In general, unknown header fields are not removed by
-intermediaries, but there may be need to add CDN-Loop to an implementation's list of header fields
+intermediaries, but there may be a need to add CDN-Loop to an implementation's list of header fields
 that are not to be removed under any circumstances.
 The header field SHOULD NOT be used for other
 purposes.